inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 		-- Woody Allen
 "Laugh while you can, monkey-boy."
 -- Dr. Emilio Lizardo
-There are three possibilities: Pioneer's solar panel has turned away from the sun; there's a large meteor blocking transmission; someone load Star Trek 3.2 into our vio processor.
+There are three possibilities: Pioneer's solar l has turned  from the sun; there's a large meteor blocking transmission; someone load Star Trek 3.2 into our vio processor.
 We can embody the truth, but we cannot know it.